dthabata/dthabata/README.md

 i'm a software eng specialized in frontend. i believe tech to be a powerful tool to help people.

-having a hands-on profile, i'm very attentive not to lose track of my career purpose with a growth mindset.
+having a hands-on profile, i'm very attentive not to lose track of my career purpose with a growth mindset. 🚀

-nowadays, i'm working my way up to be a senior professional. every day is one day closer to my main goal! 🚀

 > — highlights: product oriented, results-focused, very attentive to UX/UI, social, agile and resilient.